Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Understanding Stochastic Collapse within a Teacher-Student Framework

 \subsection{An Analytic Theory of Error Dynamics in the High-dimensional Limit}

-So far we have setup a teacher-student setting and demonstrated that the learning dynamics of the student can be decomposed into...nonlinear...
-Now will show how this implicit shrinking and collapsing process is an effective form of regularization that improves the performance of the stude
+So far, we have demonstrated that the learning dynamics of the student can be decoupled into a system of scalar nonlinear SDEs with exact solutions, featuring multiple phase transitions determined by a signal-to-noise ratio.
+Combining this with an understanding of the test error, one can show how this implicit shrinking and collapsing process can serve as an effective form of regularization that improves the performance of the student.

 \textbf{Decomposition of the error.} Using the the SVD structure of the low-rank teacher $\{\bar{u}_i, \bar{s}_i, \bar{v}_i\}$, overparameterized student $\{\hat{u}_i, \hat{s}_i, \hat{v}_i\}$, and noisy training data $\{\tilde{u}_i, \tilde{s}_i, \tilde{v}_i\}$ we can decompose these error terms as